liatrio/openo11y.dev/README.md

 # openo11y.dev

 Welcome to Open O11y!
-This repository hosts the website files for [openo11y.dev](https://openo11y.dev), an open-source public website with guidance and information on O11y.
+This repository hosts the website files for [openo11y.dev](https://openo11y.dev), an open-source public website with guidance and information on observability (o11y).

 If you're looking to contribute, please see the [contributing](./docs/contributing.md) documentation.